 Care & Cleaning for Cultured Marble

-Surfaces are non-porous which means they are sealed so they can be easily wiped clean.
-Any Ammonia-based cleaner such as Glass Plus or Windex will work well for routine cleaning.
-If you have stubborn stains or cigarette burns, you may want to use an abrasive cleanser or Magic Eraser.
+Surfaces are semi-porous which means they are sealed so they can be easily wiped clean.
+Any Non-Ammonia-based and Non-Abrasive Based cleaner such as Scrubbing Bubbles or Clorox Spray will work well for routine cleaning.
+If you have stubborn stains or cigarette burns, you may want to use Acetone or Magic Eraser.
 To keep your finish looking like new, occasionally rub your matte finished product with a Scotch-Brite pad alone.

-Remove any tape residue (from labeling) by using an automotive wax and hand-rubbing the surface.
+Remove any tape residue (from labeling) by using Acetone or Goof Off.

-Minor surface scratches can be buffed out using polishing compound and a Scotch-Brite pad.
-Deep scratches or burns require light sanding using a wet 320 grit sandpaper.
+Minor surface scratches can be buffed out using polishing compound and Scotch-Brite Pad.
+Deep scratches or burns require light sanding, using a wet 400 grit sandpaper.
 Sand lightly with a circular motion in as small an area as possible.
 Wet the area amply while sanding.
 Remove the minor scratches which result from sanding by buffing with polishing compound.
 Clean thoroughly with soap and water when finished.

 Many stains can be avoided by paying attention to the instructions for proper care of your MPL marble products.
 Please use the following steps to solve unusual cleaning problems.

-Grease stains and oil residues can be removed with kerosene, mineral spirits or butyl-cellosolve (available from paint outlets).
+Grease stains and oil residues can be removed with Acetone, mineral spirits or butyl-cellosolve (available from paint outlets).

 Please read completely before you begin.
 The material in the patch kit can be extremely hazardous if not used properly.
 Keep away from children!
 If the catalyst comes in contact with your skin wash with soap and water immediately.
 As with all hazardous material please dispose of properly.
 Refer to the material data safety sheets for additional information.